Looking-glass self: Adolescence study

 In a longitudinal study in the International Journal of Behavioral Development in 2018, researchers investigated self-other agreement, which refers to the similarity between adolescents' perception of their own personality and their parents' perception.
 Building on the looking-glass self, researchers examined whether self-other agreement in personality between adolescents and their parents promoted self-esteem development from adolescence to adulthood.
 The researchers specifically examined whether the effect of self-other agreement prevailed after controlling for personality traits and whether the impact differed between boys and girls.
 It was hypothesized that when there is high agreement, adolescents may form a clearer and more confident self-view, thereby supporting positive development.

-Findings

-The study revealed significant differences in self-esteem development between boys and girls.
-For girls, higher self-parent agreement at adolescence predicted greater increases in self-esteem through young adulthood.
-For boys, higher self-parent agreement at age 12 predicted lower self-esteem at age 17, but also predicted steep increases in adulthood self-esteem.
-The gender difference was explained by the idea that, by late adolescence, boys' self-views are more established and less influenced by parents than girls'.

 Applications

 Applications in child development and residential care

-The looking-glass self hypothesis (LGSH) has been extended beyond general social psychology into developmental and clinical settings, especially in understanding how vulnerable youth form self-concepts.
-Two empirical studies by Silva and Calheiros tested the LGSH in the context of significant caregiving relationships—first with maltreated children and their mothers, and later with adolescents in residential care and their professional caregivers.

-In their 2021 study, the researchers examined how children and adolescents internalize their mothers’ actual appraisals (i.e., what mothers truly think of their children) through their perceived appraisals (i.e., what children believe their mothers think of them).
-The findings demonstrated that children's self-representations were significantly shaped by these perceived judgments, particularly in emotional and intellectual domains.
-The results supported the looking-glass self hypothesis and showed how maltreatment—especially psychological neglect—distorts reflected appraisals, often leading to lower self-esteem and negative self-views.

-Expanding this framework, their 2022 study tested the LGSH in the context of youth-caregiver relationships in residential care, involving 755 youth and 300 caregivers.
-Results revealed that youth's self-concepts were significantly mediated by how they believed caregivers viewed them.
-This mediation was observed across various domains, including social behavior, emotional well-being, competence, and misfit identity.
-The study underscored the central role of professional caregivers in shaping positive identity construction in youth who have experienced trauma or abandonment.
-Notably, when caregivers held more positive views and communicated them effectively, youth developed healthier and more confident self-concepts.

-Together, these studies provide robust empirical support for Cooley's theory, emphasizing the importance of significant others—whether parents or caregivers—as psychological "mirrors" in self-construction.
+Studies provide robust empirical support for Cooley's theory, emphasizing the importance of significant others—whether parents or caregivers—as psychological "mirrors" in self-construction.
 They also illustrate the potential of supportive relational environments in mitigating the negative effects of adversity on identity development.